Pons leads No. 18 Tennessee past Mississippi State

-KNOXVILLE, Tenn.
-(AP) — Yves Pons scored 13 points and No. 18 Tennessee overcame a miserable shooting night to beat Mississippi State 56-53 Tuesday night.
+In the final 2:30 of the game, with Pons fouled out, it was freshman Keon Johnson who scored four of his eight points, while taking an important charging foul, to seal the victory for Tennessee.

-Pons was a critical force in the first half for the Vols.
-In the final 2:30 of the game, it was freshman Keon Johnson who scored four of his eight points, while taking an important charging foul, to seal the victory for Tennessee (11-3, 5-3 Southeastern Conference).
+“I told our guys before the game, ‘I don’t care how you get it done, but you’ve gotta get it done,’” said Barnes.

 Mississippi State was led by Iverson Molinar with 16 points and D.J.
 Stewart with 11.
 Abdul Ado had 12 rebounds and Quinten Post pulled down 10 as the Bulldogs dominated the boards, 42-30.